- A pacemaker is a small medical device placed in the chest to correct certain heart problems.

 Either 1 or 2 electrical leads are guided through a vein, towards the heart, and are connected to the pacemaker.
 Then, your doctor will check the device is working properly.

 The pacemaker is tucked inside the pocket and the incision is sewn together and covered by a dressing.
 There will be a visible bulge under the skin where the pacemaker was inserted.

 Pacemaker surgery is usually safe.
 Generally, your body won’t reject a pacemaker.
 However, some people may have:

 - blood vessel or nerve damage

-Occasionally electrical devices with a strong magnetic field, including mobile phones, microwave ovens and high tension wires, can interfere with a pacemaker.
+Occasionally, electrical devices with a strong magnetic field can interfere with a pacemaker.
+These may include mobile phones, older-model microwave ovens and high-tension wires.
 Talk to your doctor if you are experiencing any problems.

 When travelling, be sure to tell airport security staff that you have a pacemaker, as it will probably set off the metal detector.

 Your doctor will give you a medical ID bracelet or a card to keep in your wallet to let people know you have a pacemaker.
 You’ll also get instructions about being careful with some electrical equipment and medical and dental procedures.